A Look at Each Vaccine: Diphtheria, Tetanus and Pertussis Vaccines

 The Japanese Ministry of Health, realizing how costly its error had been, soon reinstituted the use of pertussis vaccine.
 The children of Japan proved that the benefits of the old pertussis vaccine clearly outweighed the risks.
 The new "acellular" pertussis vaccine has a much lower risk of severe side effects than the old "whole cell" vaccine.

 Pertussis is quite common in the United States.
-More than 41,000 cases of pertussis and 18 deaths were reported to the CDC during 2012.
-However because of under diagnosis and misdiagnosis, this number is likely to be a vast underestimate of the number of cases that actually occurred.
-It is estimated that most years between 600,000 to 900,000 cases occur in adolescents and adults.
-Sadly, most of the deaths from pertussis occur in young infants who struggle to breathe against a narrowed windpipe, leading them to turn blue or suffer spells of apnea.
+An average of about 17,500 cases of pertussis were reported to the CDC each year between 2016 and 2018, and a few people died from the disease in the U.S. However, because of under-diagnosis and misdiagnosis, the number of cases is likely to be a vast underestimate of that which actually occurred.
+Sadly, most of the deaths from pertussis occur in young infants who struggle to breathe against a narrowed windpipe, leading them to turn blue or stop breathing for a short time.
 Because the pertussis vaccine does not cause death, the benefits of the pertussis vaccine clearly outweigh its risks.